Mineions/BNBTCminer/README.md

     gasApiOffset            (Solo only) Offset to dynamic gas price value from 'gasApiURL' => 'gasApiPath' (after 'gasApiMultiplier', decimals allowed)

-    gasApiMax               (Solo only) Maximum gas price to mine in GWei from API (default: 7, decimals allowed)
+    gasApiMax               (Solo only) Maximum gas price to mine in GWei from API (default: 5, decimals allowed)

-    pool                    (Pool only) URL of pool mining server (default: http://mike.rs:8080)
+    pool                    (Pool only) URL of pool mining server (default: http://bnbtcpool.crnx.org:8080)

     secondaryPool           (Optional) URL of failover pool mining server

     logFile                 Enables logging of console output to '{appPath}\\Log\\{yyyy-MM-dd}.log' (default: false)

-    devFee                  Set developer fee in percentage (default: 2.0%, minimum: 1.5%)
+    devFee                  Set developer fee in percentage (default: 2.0%)

 ### NOTES

-For HiveOS, refer to [GuideForHiveOS.txt](https://github.com/lwYeo/SoliditySHA3Miner/blob/master/SoliditySHA3Miner/MiningGuide/GuideForHiveOS.txt) on how to get started.

-For EthOS, refer to [GuideForEthOS.txt](https://github.com/lwYeo/SoliditySHA3Miner/blob/master/SoliditySHA3Miner/MiningGuide/GuideForEthOS.txt) on how to get started.

-Do refer to [GuideForPoolMining.txt](https://github.com/lwYeo/SoliditySHA3Miner/blob/master/SoliditySHA3Miner/MiningGuide/GuideForPoolMining.txt) and [GuideForSoloMining.txt](https://github.com/lwYeo/SoliditySHA3Miner/blob/master/SoliditySHA3Miner/MiningGuide/GuideForSoloMining.txt) on how to get started.
+Do refer to [GuideForPoolMining.txt](https://github.com/lwYeo/SoliditySHA3Miner/blob/master/SoliditySHA3Miner/MiningGuide/GuideForPoolMining.txt) on how to get started.

 Configuration is based on CLI (similar to ccminer), except ".abi" files are required for new tokens (You can manually create one and copy from etherscan.com -> Contract -> Code -> Contract ABI).

 Note that there is a configuration file "SoliditySHA3Miner.conf" that saves previous CLI parameters/settings, delete it prior to changing CLI parameters.

-Sample CLI launch parameter can be found in the ".bat" and ".sh" file found together with this miner, please refer to it if you need help.

 You will have to supply your own Ethereum address (or Private key if you solo mine).
 It is your own responsibility to mine to the correct address/account.